► New Revolution A-One reviewed

 Low-slung, low-volume, prototype-style sportscars are in plentiful supply around the world, but the Revolution offers something different courtesy of inventive chassis design, a philosophy based around low running costs, and performance to bridge the gap between GT cars and LMP3 racers.

-As the absence of headlights suggests, the track-only Revolution A-One isn’t road-legal, although lights will be available for endurance racing in the night.
+As the absence of headlights suggests, the track-only Revolution A-One isn’t road-legal (although some mean-looking headlights are available for endurance racing in the night).